-By taking this approach, you make it clear to the interviewers exactly what happened and how you personally contributed to resolving an issue.
+With this approach, you clearly define what happened and how you personally contributed to its resolution.

-When going into an interview, it’s important to bear in mind the things you want to learn from the employer and the things you want them to learn about you.
+When going into an interview, it’s important to consider what you want to learn from the employer and the things you want them to learn about you.

 In the past, I’ve gone as far as bringing lists of things to learn and communicate into an interview and crossing things off as they were discussed.
-This is important, because at the end you’ll get a critical opportunity to deal with any items you haven’t yet crossed off.
+This is important because in the end, you’ll get a critical opportunity to deal with any items you haven’t yet crossed off.

-If you’re interviewing to become an engineering manager, it’s likely that the questions you face will be different from anything else you’ve experienced before.
-If you go in to your interview prepared to answer these questions, you’ll be well on your way to taking the next big step in your career.
+It’s likely that the engineering manager interview questions you face will be different from anything else you’ve experienced before.
+If you go into your interview prepared to answer these questions, you’ll be well on your way to taking the next big step in your career.

-Before starting salary negotiations, be sure to check out:
+Finally, before starting salary negotiations in an engineering manager interview, be sure to check out:

 Originally written by Patrick Sweet in April 2019.
 Update by the Hired Content team in October 2023.